 Themes are used to help students explore their classroom, community, and their world in Kindergarten.
 Kindergartners learn how to navigate the classroom by learning the class routines and understanding the schedule.
 They learn how to be a community helper as well as learning about other members of their community.
 They learn to participate in group activities and how to use their senses to learn about our world.
+They learn about their physical world, their selves, their identity, as well as an understanding and celebration of their skin and skin colors.
 Kindergartners learn about traditions around the world and understand the differences between different communities.